gillian-guide/gillian-guide.github.io/docs/additional-setup.en.md

     If the game doesn't allow you to use the correct resolution/refresh rate, add `-width`, `-height` and `-refreshrate` with your monitor's native values.

 !!! danger "But other guides use more options!"
     ^^Don't use them^^.
 They might have helped back in 2009 when the average customer PC's couldn't really handle precaching and other stuff, but nowadays these options just make things worse or act as a pure placebo.
+Only add options if a [mod](extras/mods.md) says to add one.

 ??? abstract "Full list of launch options"
     You can use these options for tweaking, debugging and playing around.
 The list is taken from the [PCGW page](https://www.pcgamingwiki.com/wiki/Grand_Theft_Auto_IV#Launch_options)